Email Metrics

 What other metrics should I consider apart from email open rates?

-Reply rate (how engaging are your emails?), click-through rate (if your emails contain links), conversion rate (are your emails converting into meetings booked and/or sales), bounce rate (bounces can hurt your deliverability), and spam complaint rate (the lower, the better - try to keep it under 0.3%)
+Reply rate (how engaging are your emails?), click-through rate (if your emails contain links), conversion rate (are your emails converting into meetings booked or sales?), bounce rate (bounces can hurt your deliverability), and spam complaint rate (the lower, the better - try to keep it under 0.3%)

 Noel